oscar230/the-oracle/README.md

 To reset the tool, run `make clean`.
 You will then have do redo the setup procedure, altough note that the configuration file is persistent.
 ### Run
 Run the modules with exitmap using `./exitmap/bin/exitmap A --first-hop B --exit C --config-file exitmaprc` where A is a module, B is the fingerprint of the first hop relay and C is the fingerprint of the targeted exit relay.
 The supplied exitmap configuration file is called `exitmaprc` and should be specificed using `--config-file exitmaprc`.
 Read [exitmap documentation](https://github.com/NullHypothesis/exitmap/blob/master/README.md) or run `./exitmap/bin/exitmap` for more commands, modules and information.
 ## This could not have been possible without:
+* [Tobias Pulls](https://www.kau.se/forskare/tobias-pulls) for inpspiring and consulting me.
 * [Philipp Winter](https://nymity.ch/) for creating the wonderfull tool [exitmap](https://github.com/NullHypothesis/exitmap).
+* The privacy community! ❤️

-> And don't worry about the vase.
+> And don't worry about [the vase](https://i.pinimg.com/originals/ba/6f/69/ba6f692a8cc8db6796f26d0a6e2b8ed1.gif).